abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

 - Task 8: Connect to Azure Arc-enabled SQL Managed Instance using Azure Data Studio.

-## Task 1: Connect an existing Kubernetes cluster to Azure using Azure Arc-enabled Kubernetes
+## Task 1: Log in to Azure and install Azure CLI extensions.

+In this task, you will connect a running Azure Kubernetes Service (AKS) cluster to Azure using Azure Arc.
+You’ll log in to Azure, install and update required CLI extensions, register necessary resource providers, and run the onboarding command to register the Kubernetes cluster with Azure Arc.

 1. Open **Windows PowerShell** by double-clicking on the **Windows PowerShell** icon from the desktop of your ARCHOST VM and run the below command to log in to Azure.